RoquiDavid/-M1-Prog_concu-Projet/README.md

  $ gcc -D n=15 -D m=15 -D l=1 -D s=4 -pthread  main.c -o main
  $ ./main

+ # NOTE1:
- # NOTE: The lvl 1 return a segmentation fault and unfortunatly we didn't archive the correction of the bug
+ The lvl 1 return a segmentation fault and unfortunatly we didn't archive the correction of the bug

+ # NOTE2:

- # NOTE2: I was the only one to push but my co-worker Lydia messaoui worked on :
+    I was the only one to push but my co-worker Lydia Messaoui worked on :

   - Options implementation
   - Allow snake to change side of the grid (unfortunatly we didn't archieve this goal)